"Rate Lock" and other Ways to Get a Lower Interest Rate

 In addition to choosing the shorter rate lock period, there are several ways you can get the lowest rate.
 A larger down payment will result in a reduced interest rate, because you'll have a good amount of equity at the start.
 You may choose to pay points to lower your interest rate over the loan term, meaning you pay more initially.
 One strategy that is a good option for some is to pay points to reduce the interest rate over the life of the loan.
 You are paying more initially, but you'll save money in the long run.

 At America's Money Source, we answer questions about this process every day.
-Call us at (407) 898-7559.
+Give us a call: (407) 898-7559.